merlins-labs/infrastructure/digitalocean/loadbalanced-rpc/README.md

-# Digitalocean - rpc setup
+# Load Balanced RPC setup

 This examples creates a single droplet in Digitalocean that: